OfficeDev/TrainingContent/Identity/04 Securing custom APIs/demos/01-product-catalog-webapi-app/README.md

-# Demo: Create a custom web API that is secured with Microsoft identity
+# Demo: Create and secure a web API with Microsoft identity

-This completed project is the result of the lab exercise **Create a custom web API that is secured with Microsoft identity** that is referenced in the [README](../../README.md) in this repo.
+This completed project is the result of the lab exercise **Create and secure a web API with Microsoft identity** that is referenced in the [README](../../README.md) in this repo.

 ## Prerequisites